-The series of stages in the growth and development of a plant or animal is its life cycle.
-A seed germinates, sprouting roots, stems and leaves, and eventually forms a flower in which new seeds develop.
-A butterfly emerges from its pupa case, drinks the sweet nectar of flowers, finds a mate and lays its eggs; the next generation will soon hatch to continue the cycle.
+The series of stages in the growth and development of a plant or animal is called its life cycle.
+A seed germinates, sprouting roots, stems, and leaves, and eventually forms a flower in which new seeds develop.
+A butterfly emerges from its pupa case, drinks the sweet nectar of flowers, finds a mate and lays its eggs; the next generation will soon hatch out as caterpillars, ready for the next phase of their life cycle.
 These events repeat year after year in a pattern of ongoing change.

 active Keeping a daily pattern of sleeping, eating, and moving about.

 adult The full-grown life stage of an animal, when it is able to reproduce.

 alarm call A sound made by an animal that tells other animals that a predator is nearby.

 alternate When twigs and buds are single along the branch, not directly across from each other.